What is OBD II?

 to alert the driver.
 This warning light will typically display the

-phrase "Check Engine" or "Service Engine Soon."
-The system will also
+phrase "Check Engine" or "Service Engine Soon," and will often include

-store important information about the detected malfunction so
+store important information about any detected malfunction so

 that a repair technician can accurately find and fix